webiny/docs.webiny.com/docs/guides/creating-css-class-element-settings-plugin.md

 ## What we'll build

-We’ll create a new page element setting that will allow a user of page builder app, to add css class to any page element.
+We’ll create a new page element settings plugin, which will allow a user of the page builder app to add CSS classes to any page element.

 Here's what the result will look like:

 ![Add CSS class using settings plugin](/img/guides/custom-element-settings-plugin/css-class-plugin.gif)

-As under the hood, every page element is a React component.
-Therefore the value of `CSS class` will translates to `className` prop on component level.
+Under the hood, every page element is a React component.
+Therefore, the value of the `CSS class` will translates to `className` prop on component level.
 The `settings.className` property of an element is special because the rendering of this property is already handled for you.

-How is it handled, you asked?
+How is it handled, you ask?

 Well, every page element is wrapped with the [ElementRoot](https://github.com/webiny/webiny-js/blob/master/packages/app-page-builder/src/render/components/ElementRoot.tsx#L62) component.
-Among other things, it is also responsible for extracting the `className` value from the `element.data` and adding it to the actual element root so that it will be rendered correctly
+Among other things, it is also responsible for extracting the `className` value from the `element.data` and and passing it to the element for rendering.

 ## Prerequisites